-Abstract: Assessing dimensions of community capacity building is an important step in developing community strategies to achieve tourism development.
-The purpose of this study is to explore the concept and dimensions of community capacity building with respect to tourism development.
-The literature derived from my study in tourism development and community capacity building.
-This study provided unique theoretical for tourism developers and community leaders for develop tourism in local communities with respect to building community capacity. "[Journal of American Science 2009;5(8):74-82].
+Abstract: The purpose of this study is to explore the concept of community capacity building and implication of its dimensions in tourism development processes.
+Community capacity building is a necessary condition for improving the process of tourism and enhancing its benefits for local communities.
+Therefore, assessing dimensions of community capacity building is an important step in developing strategies to achieve community goals.
+This study also provided unique theoretical framework for tourism developers and researchers for tourism development in local communities with respect to building community capacity. "[Journal of American Science 2010; 6(1):172-180].
 (ISSN: 1545-1003)"

-Keywords: Community Capacity Building, Tourism Development, community
+Keywords: community capacity building, tourism development, community